David Beckham: Paris Saint-Germain

-On 31 January 2013, ahead of the transfer deadline it was announced that Beckham would be undergoing a medical with Paris Saint-Germain ahead of a potential move to the Ligue 1 side.
-Beckham signed a five-month deal with the club later that afternoon and confirmed that his entire salary during his time in Paris would be donated to a local children's charity.
+On 31 January 2013, ahead of the transfer deadline it was announced that Beckham would be undergoing a medical with Paris Saint-Germain, ahead of a potential move to the Ligue 1 side.
+Beckham signed a five-month deal with the club later that afternoon, and confirmed that his entire salary during his time in Paris would be donated to a local children's charity.
 His PSG debut came on 24 February 2013, when he came off the bench in the 76th minute in a Ligue 1 home match against Marseille.
 This made him the 400th player in the history of the club.
-On 12 May 2013, Beckham won a fourth different top flight winners' medal after PSG beat Lyon 1–0 to claim the Ligue 1 title.
+On 12 May 2013, Beckham won a fourth different top flight winners' medal, after PSG beat Lyon 1–0 to claim the Ligue 1 title.

 On 16 May 2013, Beckham announced that he would retire from professional football at the end of that year's French football season.
 Following his decision to retire at the end of the 2012–13 season, Beckham was given specially designed boots in the colours of the Union Jack to wear in his final game.
-These boots had the names of his wife and children stitched on to them.
+These boots had the names of his wife and children stitched on them.
 On 18 May 2013, Beckham was made captain in his final home game against Brest.
-In this game, Beckham assisted a goal by Matuidi from a corner.
-Beckham was subbed off after 80 minutes, receiving hugs from his fellow players and manager, as well as a standing ovation from fans.
+In this game, Beckham assisted a goal by Matuidi from a corner, in what would be the final play of his professional career.
+In the 79th minute, he was subbed off for Ezequiel Lavezzi before receiving hugs from his fellow players and manager, as well as a standing ovation from the fans in attendance, with Beckham tearfully waiving and bidding the fans farewell.
 PSG went on to win the game 3–1.

 International career

-Beckham made his first appearance for the England national team on 1 September 1996, in a FIFA World Cup qualifying match against Moldova.
+On 1 September 1996, Beckham made his first appearance for England on 1 in a FIFA World Cup qualifying match against Moldova.

 In June 1997, he participated in the Tournoi de France, the friendly international football tournament held in France as a warm-up to the 1998 FIFA World Cup.